Integration process decision overview¶

 Apptus eSales includes four different web based apps for managing product promotions, controlling exposure strategies, gaining insights into search relevance, user administration, and more.
+A fifth app, Email, is available for customers with the Email Recommendations add-on.
 All is presented in an easy to use interface with contextual help on every page.
 Some apps include step-by-step guides on how to set up and get started with the different functions of that specific app.

 App availability is dependent on what functions of Apptus eSales the retailer has implemented.

 Retailer administrators can set and allow user access for each app on a cluster and market level.

 The Business App enables a merchandiser to control exposure strategies, promote or demote products, and perform A/B-tests with just a few clicks.
 It also allows for panel performance reports and quick insights into sales origins for a market segmented on conversions, revenue, and profit.

 The Experience App is where statistics of search phrases per market are presented and synonyms are managed.
 The search phrase report presents relevant statistics for each search phrase including overall search conversion rate and hit ratio.